dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 printRankings(hallOfFame);
 ```

-The first step executed by the code above creates a a type (tuple) that accepts three objects: a number, a string, and a boolean.
+The first step executed by the code above creates a type (tuple) that accepts three objects: a number, a string, and a boolean.
 This tuple represents a ranking where the number is the position, the string is the name of the person in that position, and the boolean indicates whether the player has finished the game or not.
 In the second step, we define five typed variables to hold:

 1. a player's position,
 2. a player's name,